-Negotiations have become standard parts of job offers.
-After you’ve passed the resume review and nailed the interview, the company will always give you a lowball offer hoping you’ll just accept.
+Negotiations are standard parts of job offers.
+After you’ve passed the resume review and nailed the interview, the company will always give you a lowball offer hoping you’ll accept.

 Sometimes, asking for more can backfire.